November 18th, 2024

 Rute Carvalho at the Quadra Island Ecological Observatory’s Marna Genome Lab.
 Photo by Bennett Whitnell/Hakai Institute

-This research is part of ongoing efforts to understand the co-evolutionary relationships between humans and plants in the Pacific Northwest.
-By integrating genetic data with ethnographic and archaeological records, the team uncovers the overlooked histories of Indigenous plant management, contributing to a broader understanding of land stewardship practices.
+This research is part of ongoing efforts by Armstong and her collaborators to understand the co-evolutionary relationships between humans and plants in the Pacific Northwest.
+By integrating genetic data with ethnographic and archaeological records, the team works to uncover the overlooked histories of Indigenous plant management, contributing to a broader understanding of land stewardship practices.

 Key Findings